Gravity particles from Warped Extra Dimensions, predictions for LHC: Warped Extra Dimensions in a nutshell

 The motion's relations for the independent fields of (\ref{eq:matrixmetric}) form a over constrained system of equations.
 The the axial gauge, defined by fix $h_{\mu 5}=0$, decouples the dynamics of tensor and scalar perturbations.
 The perturbed space-time metric on on this gauge have the form:

+To hold control of the order of the expansion we include the expansion parameters $\epsilon_g$ and $\epsilon_r$ on the perturbed metric, with dimensions $[mass]^{-3/2}$ and $[mass]^{-1}$ respectively.
+If we only consider the kinetic terms and the lowest order interaction terms those $\epsilon$'s factorize out of on the particles equations of motion, therefore are not important for Leading order (LO) physics.
 The tensor fluctuations ($h_{\mu\nu}$) correspond to Graviton modes and the scalar fluctuation ($h_{55}$) correspond to Radion mode \cite{Csaki:2000zn,Goldberger:1999un,Charmousis:1999rg}.

-We find the dynamics and interactions of the gravity particles substituting the form (\ref{equation:metricpert}) on the full action (\ref{equation:action}):
+The dynamics and interactions of the gravity particles is found substituting the form (\ref{equation:metricpert}) on the gravitational action $S_{Gravity} = S_{Graviton} + S_{radion}$.

-The five dimensional motion's equations are solved performing a Fourier expansion on the fields five dimensional wave function that separates the $\phi$ and $x_{\mu}$ behaviours as equation (\ref{eq:kkmodes}).
+The five dimensional motion's equations are solved performing a Fourier expansion on the fields five dimensional wave function that separates the $\phi$ and $x_{\mu}$ variables as:

-Each four dimensional expansion mode is also known as the $n$-th Kaluza-Klein (KK) mode.
-The 5th dimensional part of kk-modes wave functions $f_X^{(n)}(\phi)$ are commonly called {\it profiles}.
+each four dimensional expansion mode is known as the $n$-th Kaluza-Klein (KK) mode and acts as a particle in the effective four dimensional theory.
+The 5th dimensional part of KK-modes wave functions $f_X^{(n)}(\phi)$ are commonly called {\it profiles}.
 The profiles $f_X^{(n)}$ obey a differential Sturm-Liouville problem defined by the equations of motion, spin of the field and boundary conditions, the profiles for all the known fields are described by a combination of exponential and Bessel functions.
-A didactic and complete guide to the behaviour of matter fields on bulk WED scenario can be found on \cite{Gherghetta:2010cj}.
-It is out of scope of this note to write down and solve the 5D equations of motion to derive in details each matter field 5D profile, here we just highlight the results necessary for further discussion. \\
+A didactic guide to the behavior of matter fields on bulk WED scenario can be found on~\cite{Gherghetta:2010cj}.
+It is out of scope of this note to write down and solve the 5D equations of motion and derive in details each matter field 5D profile, we just highlight the results necessary for further discussion.

-We denote the Graviton four dimensional wave functions (and profiles) as $h_{\mu\nu}^{(n)}(x_{\mu})$ (and $f_h^{(n)}(\phi)$).
-The zero mode Graviton correspond to the traditional graviton field - mediator of gravitational force.
-The equations of motion defines the kk-graviton profiles as:
+We denote the Graviton four dimensional wave functions (profiles) as $h_{\mu\nu}^{(n)}(x_{\mu})$ ($f_h^{(n)}(\phi)$).
+The zero mode of the Graviton field correspond to the mediator of gravitational force.
+The first graviton KK-mode therefore have a profile that is TeV localized, and its 4D effective mass is:

-where $J_2$ ($Y_2$) are Bessel (Neumann) functions of second rank, $N$ is a normalization constant and $m_{Gr}^{(n)}$ are the four dimensional mass for each mode.